 - 4. Service parts

-Here is a snapshot of the inventory components in the financial statement:
+Here is a snapshot of the inventory components disclosed in the Q3 2019 quarterly statement:

 - 1. Vehicles in transit to fulfill customer orders